 To use a DBMS repository you need to create a database and then the Enterprise Architect schema which

 consists of a collection of tables.
 Generally speaking the creation and modification of database definitions

 is performed by a user (typically a DBA) with an elevated level of security, therefore these types of tasks

 are handled outside of Enterprise Architect the application.
 Below are the scripts for each of the supported

 Please Note: Throughout Enterprise Architect's history Sparx Systems have endeavored to avoid changing

 the underlining database structure to remain compatible with older versions.
-However since 2010 there have
+Since 2010 there have

 been two major schema releases: